zagvozdkinaaa/telegram_bot/README.md

 # django_telegram_bot
-In this project I use django for tracking bot's users with the admin panel.
-With its help it's possible to add and delete users manually.
-Also I worke with API to get sport news and send out newsletters to the users.
+In this project I use django to track bot users using the admin panel.
+It allows to add and remove users manually.
+Also I work with API to get sports news and send out newsletters to users.